- Identify resources to help NPs, CNMs, and PAs become clinically competent in the provision of abortion care.

-At the University of California, San Francisco School of Nursing’s Family and Patient’s Primary Care Program (NP and CNM students), required coursework includes didactic information on primary prevention of unintended pregnancy (contraception, emergency contraception) and secondary prevention of unintended pregnancy (pregnancy options counseling and first-trimester abortion methods).
-Clinical training includes procedural skill training in IUD insertion, ultrasound, and MVA for miscarriage management and abnormal bleeding, along with pain management (such as paracervical blocks) for these procedures.
-For those students who want more experience, supervised clinical training is arranged.
+At the University of California, San Francisco School of Nursing’s Nurse-Midwifery and Family Nurse Practitioner Programs (NP and CNM students), required coursework includes didactic information on primary prevention of unintended pregnancy (contraception, emergency contraception) and secondary prevention of unintended pregnancy (pregnancy options counseling and first-trimester abortion methods).
+Clinical skills training may include procedural training in IUD insertion, ultrasound, and MVA for miscarriage management and abnormal bleeding, along with pain management (such as paracervical blocks) for these procedures.

 At the Stonybrook University Physician Assistant Education Program, the reproductive health curriculum includes both required didactic coursework and elective clinical training in abortion and assisted reproductive technology.
 In addition, as part of the general ethics course taken by all PA students, one class focuses on the history of abortion and infertility treatments in the U.S. as well as the ethical considerations facing patients’ health professionals who provide these reproductive health services.2